• In 2013, graduates were awarded over $9,000,000 in scholarships.

-• 99% of all Briarcrest graduates matriculate to well-respected colleges and universities in the Southeast and across the U.S. including top- tier academic schools such as, Harvard, U.S. Military Academy at Westpoint, U.S. Naval Academy, Yale, Vanderbilt and Rhodes, as well as Christian colleges and universities like Baylor, Samford and Union.
+• 98% of all Briarcrest graduates matriculate to well-respected colleges and universities in the Southeast and across the U.S. including top- tier academic schools such as, U.S. Military Academy at Westpoint, U.S. Naval Academy, Vanderbilt and Rhodes, as well as Christian colleges and universities like Baylor, Samford and Union.

 • Briarcrest has outstanding programs for academically gifted students, including Plus, Passport, Honors and Advancement Placement courses.

 • Briarcrest offers 12 Advanced Placement courses for possible college credit.
-We also are one of the only private schools in the Mid-South to offer Dual Enrollment programs with Union University and University of Memphis which allows 11th and 12th grade students to earn college credit while finishing their high school graduation requirements.
+We offer Dual Enrollment programs with Union University and University of Memphis which allows 11th and 12th grade students to earn college credit while finishing their high school graduation requirements.

 • The Briarcrest faculty averages 16 years of teaching experience.
-Fifty percent of our faculty members hold post-graduate degrees.
-Thirty-three faculty members are alumni.
+Over fifty percent of our faculty members hold post-graduate degrees.
+Forty faculty members are alumni.

 • Our student to faculty ratio is 11:1 and class average size is about 18 students per classroom.